sudhiryadav/qurieus/queriuz-backend/ReadMe.md

-# Queriuz Backend
+# Qurieus Backend

-This is the backend service for Queriuz, a document querying and chat application.
+This is the backend service for Qurieus, a document querying and chat application.

 ## Prerequisites